Aku-Hevo/Aku-Hevo/README.md

-- 👋 Hi, I’m @Aku an I'm a Verified Bot Developer affiliat at Discord
+- 👋 Hi, I’m @Aku an I'm a Verified Bot Developer affiliated at Discord
 - 👀 Check my gits and my discord bots.
 Hevo on Google.
 - 🌱 Founder & Lead Developer of Hevo Studio
 - 📫 Contact me on Discord: aku.#8517